Disco Labs’ Gavin Ballard On All Things Composable Commerce

 [1:23]

 • “It doesn’t matter how big your revenue is.
-The bigger determinant (of growth) for me is how brands can successfully navigate the complexity of the business and all the stuff they have to be doing in the back office and the backend.”
+The bigger determinant [of growth] for me is how brands can successfully navigate the complexity of the business and all the stuff they have to be doing in the back office.

 [10:15]

-• “I feel bad about saying this because it’s one of those things that’s quite difficult for a smaller brand to do, but investing in in-house development is, I’d say, something that brands could look at doing earlier on in the process.”
+• “[This is] one of those things that’s quite difficult for a smaller brand to do.
+But investing in in-house development is, I’d say, something that brands could look at doing earlier on in the process.”

-• When you leverage automation, you can start working at a higher level that has more impact on the business
+• When you leverage automation, you can start working on higher-impact initiatives

-• “As anyone running a small business would know, one of the biggest resources you have is time, so if you’re hiring someone who is optimizing for that, that’s gonna be a big win completely.”
+• “As anyone running a small business knows, one of the biggest resources you have is time.
+So, if you’re hiring someone who is optimizing for that, that’s gonna be a big win completely.”

 [14:45]